 Acknowledgements:

 We acknowledge the Traditional Custodians and Owners of California, and recognize their continuing connection to land upon which this research was conducted.
 We particularly recognize the People’s on whose traditional territory our labs and study sites sit, including the Chumash, Sierra Miwok, Konkow, Pomo, and Northern Wintu.
 We acknowledge their Elders both past and present, and their future generations.
 We thank the Hopland Research Extension, the Ranger Station at Sonora, and the San Juaquin Experimental Range for access to trees on their property.
 We also acknowledge funding from the National Science Foundations (NSF 1457400 to DDA & TED; NSF DBI-1711243, 2003205, and 2216855 to LDLA), the National Oceanographic and Atmospheric Administration (Climate and Global Change Fellowship to LDLA), and the California Board of Forestry and Fire Protection (CALFIRE, grant 8GG21813 to LDLA).
+ATT acknowledges funding from NSF Grants 2003205 and 2216855, University of California Laboratory Fees Research Program Award No. LFR-20-652467, and the Gordon and Betty Moore Foundation GBMF11974.